whiskey-2/Solar-Car-Front-Suspension/README.md

 ![Control Arm](Assets/susp3.png)

+*FEA of redesigned control arm*

 **Redesign of UCA Mount:**

 - Redesigned the UCA Mount to simplify its geometry, improving manufacturability while addressing shear stress concerns, which are shown in the image below.
 - Introduced a distribution plate to offset pin shear, ensuring improved load distribution and structural integrity.

 ![UCA Mount](Assets/susp4.png)

+*Old UCA Mount with failure due to concentrated pressure from bolts*

 **Restoration of Full Upright Assembly:**